akohta/bem3_emf_b2/README.md

    The color bar is output as color_bar.png in the same folder.
    The range of color bar in each cross section is output to the info.txt file (ex. xy_info.txt for z=0 plane).
    The xz_Ex.gif, yz_Ex.gif and xy_Ex.gif are animated gifs that concatenate the png files created by using the shell script gif_animation.sh.

+7. type './example4.out' with an argument of datafile name output by d3b2_bv_solver.
+   For example, './example4.out ex.dat'.
+   This executable calculates far-field intensity distributions and outputs them to text files.
+   The I_example4.png is the visualization result of electric field intensity distributions, created by gnuplot script gscript_example4.plt.

 Please see d3b2_src/bem3_emf_b2.h for detail of functions.
 The main parts of the code are parallelized by using OpenMP.